 So you’ve got all your feed put up, know how much you’ve got and now want to determine how to best use it to feed your animals.
 To do so, feed testing and ration balancing can be an effective tool to better manage your feed supply and often substantially contribute to reducing your cost of production.

 To start with, you will sample your major feed lots.
 For example, if you have 300 barley straw bales, 600 alfalfa grass hay bales and 50 greenfeed bales, you would sample the straw and the alfalfa hay.
 If 300 bales of the hay were put up without rain and the other 300 with rain then you would take two samples for the hay.
-Sampling of feed is done randomly by probing 5 to 7 bales of feed representative of the hay available.
-Feed testing probes and information on getting feed samples sent out is available through district Manitoba Agriculture, Food and Rural Initiatives offices.
+Sampling of feed is done randomly by probing a minimum of 10 bales of representative of the feed available.
+Feed testing probes and information on getting feed samples sent out is available through Manitoba Agriculture offices.

 The Feed Test

 Necessities for determining forage quality are: Dry matter (DM), crude protein (CP), acid detergent fiber (ADF), neutral detergent fiber (NDF), calcium (Ca) and phosphorus (P).
 CP is both true protein and nonprotein nitrogen.
 It is determined by measuring total nitrogen and multiplying this number by 6.25.
 Protein levels decline as forage becomes more mature.
 ADF is the percentage cellulose, pectin and lignin, the former two are highly indigestible and the latter is slowly digestible.
 NDF is ADF and hemicellulose, which is partially digestible.
-Energy content (TDN or net energy) can be calculated from the ADF content of grass and legume hay; TDN% = 88.9-(0.779*ADF%).
+Energy content (TDN or net energy) can be calculated from the ADF content; TDN% = 88.9-(0.779*ADF%).
 As the quality of feed declines, ADF and NDF content rise and TDN falls.
 Further factors beside plant maturity that influence feed quality are: plant species, leafiness, harvest efficacy, storage method and environment (rain etc.).
-Below is a listing of feed value averages for the South West Region of Manitoba in the past years.
+Below is an example of feed test value results

 Feed Test Interpretation

-You got your sheets back and want to get a ‘glimpse’ on what it all means.
-Two columns are listed on the feed test…as fed and dry matter (DM) basis.
+Two columns are listed on the feed test; as fed and dry matter (DM) basis.
 The only value of concern on the ‘as fed’ column is moisture; the rest of the formulation is done on a dry matter basis.